biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ```groovy
 nextflow run hello.nf
 ```

-Were was the output file saved?
-Is it the same or different than the output file saved in the corresponding work directory?
+Were was the output file saved now?
+Could you find it anywhere else?
 Notice the `mode: 'copy'`.
+Is your greeting message now in `.command.out`?
+> With `mode: 'copy'` you are telling Nextflow that the reults need to be just a copy of the results saved in the work directory.
+There are other mode types to modify the publishDir behaviour.

 ## Add in variable inputs using a channel